 Open Position

-Currently, we are specifically looking for PhD students to investigate theoretically the potential of using rare-earth doped crystals to implement a novel architecture for fault-tolerant quantum computing.
-It will focus on designing a tailored error correction code together with its universal gate set, adapting known and developing new algorithms suitable for this architecture.
-Upon success, this PhD work will open a new road towards fault-tolerant quantum computing.
-Interested students are invited to send a CV and a motivation letter to Nicolas Sangouard and Eva González Ruiz.
+Currently, we are seeking PhD students and post-doctoral researchers to investigate novel architectures for fault-tolerant quantum computing, tailored error correction codes together with their associated universal gate sets and new algorithms suitable for these architectures.
+Upon success, this work will open a new road towards fault-tolerant quantum computing.
+Interested students and researchers are invited to send a CV and a motivation letter to Nicolas Sangouard.

 We welcome people from all background and particularly encourage people from minorities in science to apply.